Knoblauchpilze/models/README.md

 After that, each variable is laid out in the same way, described below:
 * the first line indicates the name of the variable.
 * the second line represents the initial value of the variable.
+* the third and fourth line represent the range that this variable can take.
-* The third line defines the equation to compute the derivative for this variable.
+* the fifth line defines the equation to compute the derivative for this variable.

 ### The derivative equation